mvdebolskiy/CAM/README.md

-# CAM: The Community Atmosphere Model
+# CAM-Nor: The NorESM version of the Community Atmosphere Model (CAM)

-CAM code is stored in this repository on branches other than master.
+CAM code is stored in this repository on branches other than main.
 The details are explained below.

-Please see the [wiki](https://github.com/ESCOMP/CAM/wiki) for complete documentation on CAM, getting started with git and how to contribute to CAM's development.
+Please see the [NorESM documentation](https://noresm-docs.readthedocs.io/en/noresm2/) for complete documentation on NorESM, getting started with git and how to contribute to CAM-Nor's development.

-This repository has three CAM branches:
-* **master** - contains this readme and the Code of Conduct information
-* **cam_cesm2_1_release** - contains the current CESM2.1 CAM code
-* **cam_development** - contains the current CAM development code (see the important note below before using this branch)

-# CAM-Nor: CAM version in the Norwegian Earth System Model

 This repository has the following CAM-Nor branches: